-Instrument revenue decreased by \$1.8 million, or 3%, to \$58.4 million for 2015, primarily due to decreases in unit sales of core genomic analytical systems, which include BioMark, C1 and Access Array, and, to a lesser extent, lower average selling prices, partially offset by growth in unit sales of Helios/CyTOF2 systems with relatively higher selling prices compared to core genomic systems, and contributions from new products including Juno and Polaris.
-Unfavorable foreign exchange rates adversely affected instrument revenue by \$3.6 million, or 6% in 2015 compared to 2014.
+Instrument revenue decreased by \$1.8 million, or 3%, to \$58.5 million for 2015, compared to 2014, primarily due to decreases in unit sales of BioMark, C1 and Access Array systems and, to a lesser extent, lower average selling prices, partially offset by growth in unit sales of Helios/CyTOF2 systems with relatively higher selling prices compared to genomic systems, and contributions from new products including Juno and Polaris.
+Changes in foreign exchange rates negatively affected instrument revenue by \$3.6 million, or 6% in 2015 compared to 2014.